-Android Device Fragmentation Testing
+Android Device Fragmentation Testing: Strategy for QA Teams

 Android device fragmentation is one of the biggest challenges in mobile app testing.
 With thousands of device models and OS versions, ensuring consistent app behavior requires structured testing approaches.